wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 - When a forward is requested, the `refundAddress` of the delivery is ignored, and the refund is instead used to pay for the `maxTransactionFee` and `receiverValue` of the next delivery.
 - You can add supplemental funds to cover the forwarding costs by passing additional tokens in msg.value.
 - If the refund amount + supplemental funds do not cover the cost of the delivery, you will encounter a Forward Failure.
-- Forward Failures do not revert the previous delivery, but the next delivery is not guaranteed to be performed.
+- Forward Failures are similar to Receiver Failures, in that they revert the current delivery.
-- Forward Failures can be redelivered via the normal redelivery process, however the transaction hash which requested the forward should be used instead of the original delivery transaction hash.
+- Forward Failures can be redelivered via the normal redelivery process.

   <br/>
   <br/>